second-state/wasmedge-quickjs/README.md

 $ cargo build --target wasm32-wasi --release --features=cjs
 ```

-Then build the CommonJS modules into a single JS file.
+Then use [rollup.js](https://rollupjs.org/) to bundle the React application into a combined JS file.
+It turns the CommonJS modules in the application into ES6 modules, which [we support](#es6-module-support).

 ```shell
 $ cd example_js/react_ssr